 DIY Halloween Wall Art

 If you aren’t familiar, everything is literally $1 at The Dollar Tree.
 Everything.
-Which can be an issue sometimes because you don’t realize how quickly all those $1 items add up!
-I let the kiddos guide the direction of this DIY and for this project we decided on some spooky DIY wall art.
+This can be an issue sometimes because you don’t realize how quickly all those $1 items add up!
+I let the kiddos guide the direction of this DIY and for this project, we decided on some spooky DIY wall art.

 DIY Halloween Wall Art Supplies

 - 2 skulls

 - Black Satin Spray Paint

 - I bought one of the black drapes, but didn’t end up using it for this project (which is why you see it in the pic below)

 My original plan was to spray the skulls black and “antique” the trays.
 However, since I was letting the kiddos guide this project, they wanted the skulls natural and the trays black.
 Find a cardboard box or something else to set the trays on.
 Spray the back first, then flip when dry and spray the fronts.
 I didn’t get too picky with my sprays.
 It’s not meant to be a perfect project.
 I let my 10 year old help me with the spraying – I showed him how and he took off.
 I love when they actually want to help with DIY projects!